-In the model galaxies, both the thermal and nonthermal contributions to the radio emission are calculated.
+In the model galaxies, both the thermal and non-thermal contributions to the radio emission are calculated.
 The thermal component of the radio emission is estimated from the stellar emission essentially without free parameters, assuming that all ionizing photons are absorbed by gas within the galaxy, and is proportional to the instantaneous ionizing luminosity of the stars.
-The synchrotron (non-thermal) radio emission is assumed to be proportional to the instantaneous Type II supernova rate, but its calculation involves two empirical parameters, which are essentially the efficiency with which the supernova explosion energy is converted into energy of relativistic electrons, and the power-law index of the injection energy spectrum of these relativistic electrons, which determines the spectral index of the synchrotron emission.
+The synchrotron (non-thermal) radio emission is assumed to be proportional to the instantaneous type II supernova rate, but its calculation involves two empirical parameters, which are essentially the efficiency with which the supernova explosion energy is converted into energy of relativistic electrons, and the power-law index of the injection energy spectrum of these relativistic electrons, which determines the spectral index of the synchrotron emission.
 It is assumed that the radiative lifetime of the relativistic electrons is short enough that the total synchrotron luminosity is always equal to the instantaneous energy injection rate from supernovae.
-Bressan et al. (2002) estimate both of these parameters from observations of local galaxies; in particular, the efficiency factor was chosen based on observations of the Milky Way galaxy.
+Bressan et al. (2002) estimate both of these parameters from observations of local galaxies; in particular, the efficiency factor was chosen based on the observations of the Milky Way galaxy.
 They found that this choice also reproduced the observed ratio of radio to far-infrared emission for normal spirals.
-In this model, the ratios between the far-infrared and radio luminosities and the instantaneous star formation rate (SFR) all approach constant values if the SFR varies only on timescales $\gtrsim 100$ Myr (as in normal spirals).
-However, due to the different lifetimes of the stars powering the far-infrared. thermal and non-thermal radio emission, there are timelags between the corresponding luminosities and the formation of the stars involved, and so these ratios vary if the SFR changes on timescales $\lesssim 100$ Myr, as is the case in starbursts.
+In this model, the ratios between the far-infrared and radio luminosities and the instantaneous SFR all approach constant values if the SFR varies only on time-scales $\gtrsim 100$ Myr (as in normal spirals).
+However, due to the different lifetimes of the stars powering the far-infrared, thermal and non-thermal radio emission, there are time lags between the corresponding luminosities and the formation of the stars involved, and so these ratios vary if the SFR changes on time-scales ≤ 100 Myr, as is the case in starbursts.
 This is discussed in detail in Bressan et al. (2002), and has consequences for the results in this paper.

-In Fig. 1 we show the far-infrared-radio ( $60\mu m$ versus 1.4 GHz) correlation for local star-forming galaxies and overlay the model predictions for galaxies at z < 0.1.
-This shows that the model reproduces the form of the observed farinfrared-radio correlation at lower luminosities.
-However, at higher luminosities the predicted radio-far-infrared relation lies below that observed (Helou et al. 1985; Yun et al. 2001; Vlahakis et al. 2007), by a factor $3.2 \pm 0.2 \times$ , assuming the Bressan et al. (2002) normalisation of the radio emission using the Milky Way.
-As we are interested in the evolution of SMGs, which have ULIRG-like luminosities $(L{bol} > 10^{12} L{\odot})$ and appear likewise to be dusty starbursts, it seems appropriate to renormalize the non-thermal radio emission in the model so that it matches the properties of high-luminosity IRAS-selected samples at z = 0.
+In Fig. 1, we show the far-infrared-radio (60 μm versus 1.4 GHz) correlation for local star-forming galaxies and overlay the model predictions for galaxies at z < 0.1.
+This shows that the model reproduces the form of the observed far-infrared-radio correlation at lower luminosities.
+However, at higher luminosities the predicted radio-far-infrared relation lies below that observed (Helou et al. 1985; Yun et al. 2001; Vlahakis et al. 2007), by a factor of 3.2 \pm $0.2\times$, assuming the Bressan et al. (2002) normalization of the radio emission using the Milky Way.
+As we are interested in the evolution of SMGs, which have ULIRG-like luminosities (L{bol} > $10^{12} L{\odot}$) and appear likewise to be dusty starbursts, it seems appropriate to renormalize the non-thermal radio emission in the model so that it matches the properties of high-luminosity IRAS-selected samples at z = 0.
 This seems likely to produce the most realistic estimates for the radio luminosities of SMGs, in the framework of the present galaxy formation model.
 Physically, this renormalization corresponds to assuming a higher efficiency for conversion of supernova blastwave energy into energy of relativistic electrons in starbursts as compared to normal spirals, which might result from the higher densities or magnetic fields in starbursts.
-In the present paper, we have therefore multiplied the nonthermal radio luminosities from GRASIL by a factor 3.2, as shown in Fig. 1.
-We note that this renormalization might not be needed at z = 0 in a galaxy formation model which predicts significantly different burst timescales in ULIRGs.
-Indeed, Bressan et al. (2002) reproduced the SED of the ULIRG Arp220, including its radio emission, using their standard synchrotron normalization, but treating the burst timescale as a free parameter.
-However, in our galaxy formation model, the burst timescales are already fixed by other considerations.
+In this paper,